Chief Medical Officer, Vanderbilt Neuroscience Institute

 Charles PD, Gill CE, Taylor HM, Putman MS, Ayers GD, Blair CR, Roberts AG, Konrad PE.
 Spasticity Treatment Facilitates Direct Care Delivery for Adults with Profound Intellectual Disability.
 Movement Disorders 2010;25(4):466-473.

-Book Chapters, Invited Articles, and Congressional Testimony:
+Select Book Chapters, Invited Reviews, and Congressional Testimony

 Phibbs FT, Charles PD.
 Neuroleptic Malignant Syndrome.
 In Robertson D, Biaggioni I, Burnstock G, Low PA, Patton JFR, ed.
 Primer on the Autonomic Nervous System, 3rd Edition.
 San Diego, California: Academic Press 2012;541-544.